I Want

 Our existential tutors demand that we actually, intentionally attend to these issues, not just give them a nod when a pithy aphorism crosses the street in front of us.
 You can tell from the number of links in the bulleted section (indeed in this entire article) that there are many tutorials on this website about how to deepen your existential relationship with yourself in order to create within you a fast, coherent human brain.

 Feminist practice: The tasks that our feminist grandmothers assign us are to assess and personalize the influence from the society within which we are embedded.
 Again, they mean for us to take this homework assignment seriously.
 These matriarchs are experienced enough to understand that the very physical shape of our brains has been affected by the brainwashing of these myriad sources of influence which have been dominated by the male bias.
-We need to take control of the dynamics within our mind so that it is not vulnerable to any kill switch planted in the more primitive parts of our brain.
+We need to take control of the dynamics within our mind so that it is not vulnerable to any misinformation land mines planted in the more primitive parts of our brain.
 Due to the domineering and barely-even-half-right oppression of the patriarchy, there are already grooved pathways that our brains have developed over the decades.
 While originally designed to protect us by forcing us to fit in, these limited gender roles can all too often trap us instead in an alligator-arms habit of not reaching out far enough to grab an armful of the stuff of life.
 Our job is to recognize this danger and rewire our brains as necessary.
 This task is crucial for all humans, not just the female humans.

 Further, these wise women are hoping we will develop the skills necessary to be constantly on guard for ongoing and misfitting patriarchal influence coming at us from family, friends, work, literature, movies, pundits, music and so on.
 Examples might be: exploring where the idea came from that successful people are good people, that soul mates are there for the finding or that mistakes are made by stupid people.
 The skills we need include a vigorous skepticism toward all sources of influence.
 When someone tells you "No!
 You can't do that!" you need to respond with "Why not?"